 The Civil Engineering Club, also known as CE 200: Analysis and Development, a credited course, is compose of two student chapter organizations; The American Society of Civil Engineers (ASCE) and Institute of Transportation Engineers (ITE).
 These two organizations compete in the ASCE Regional Competition through real world application of engineering design and construction.

-The purpose of these clubs is to become a multi-faceted organization where students can apply classroom knowledge to real world engineering through involvement in club activities and community outreach.
-In order to build a better reputation for the club and its members, we strive to give them opportunities and community service projects.
-The club is a resource to fellow students, giving students a place to network with professionals, meet other students, participate in club projects, and expand on knowledge learned in the classroom.
-We intend to initiate constructive growth for the club by strengthening our student base and establishing a solid relationship between the club and local industry.
+The purpose of these two chapters is to become a multi-faceted organization where students can apply classroom knowledge to real world engineering through involvement in club activities and community outreach.
+In order to build a better reputation for the club and its members, the Civil Engineering Club strive to give them opportunities and community service projects.
+The club is a resource to fellow students, giving students a place to network with professionals, meet other students, participate in club projects, and expand on the knowledge learned in the classroom.
+We intend to initiate constructive growth for the club by strengthening our student base and establishing a solid relationship between the club and the local industry.